osmbe/website/README.md

 The new OpenStreetMap Belgium website.

-The master branch is published to www.osm.be, the develop branch is pushlished to [develop.osm.be](http://develop.osm.be).
+The master branch is published to <https://www.openstreetmap.be>.

 ## Customizing the website